Don't miss Dhul Hijjah's reward. Automate your charity with 10 Days for Gaza & Sudan. 1 click, 10 days, x700 rewards.

 What is the Day of Arafah?

-The Day of Arafah is one of the most blessed and powerful days in the year.
-It falls on the ninth day of Dhul Hijjah – the day before Eid al-Adha – and coincides with the day that Hajj pilgrims head to Mount Arafah, the location where the Prophet (PBUH) gave his Last Sermon.
+The Day of Arafah is one of the most important days in the first ten days of Dhul Hijah, falling on the ninth day of Dhul Hijjah – the day before Eid al-Adha.
+In 2026, this is Tuesday 26th May.
+It coincides with the day that Hajj pilgrims head to Mount Arafah, the location where the Prophet (PBUH) gave his Last Sermon.

 What do religious texts say about the Day of Arafah?